krother/python_testing_tutorial/articles/challenges.md

 # Challenges

 Here, you find a collection of problems that can be solved by software testing.
+Pick the ones that fit the needs of your trainees.

 ### Contents